CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 I have enjoyed developing and deploying this YouTube analysis tool.
 From choosing the right technologies to overcoming deployment issues and dealing with YouTube’s access restrictions, I have learned some valuable insights.

 I plan to continue investigate the youtube ip blockiing issue but felt this was a excellent time to stop and review my experience.

+If you are interested in trying the current version of the tool, you can access it [here](https://tubescriptai.uc.r.appspot.com/)